creationix/git-fs-db/README.md

 var db = yield require('git-fs-db')(fs, {bare: true, init: true});
 ```

+### db.write(path, value) -> continuable

+Write a value to a file.
+Used for things like git refs.
+Will create parent directories automatically.

+### db.read(path) -> continuable&lt;value>

+Read a value from a file as a string.
+Used for reading refs.

 ### db.save(object) -> continuable&lt;hash>

 Save a git object to the database, return the hash in the continuable when done.